-Table 8.7-2 Mobility support for the various architectures.

 8.8 Feeder link switch over

 8.8.1 Principles

 During NTN operation, it may become necessary to switch the feeder link (SRI) between different NTN GWs toward the same satellite.
 This may be due to e.g. maintenance, traffic offloading, or (for LEO) due to the satellite moving out of visibility with respect to the current NTN GW.
 The switchover should be performed without causing service disruption to the served UEs.
 This can be done in different ways according to the NTN architecture option deployed.